Syllabus for ECO-112

 Economics is the study of how people manage their limited resources.
 There are two main branches of economics: macroeconomics and microeconomics.
 Macroeconomics is the study of phenomena that occur across the whole economy.
 Microeconomics deals with how individual households and firms make decisions and interact.
 The second branch is the subject of this course: Microeconomics (ECO-112-OL).

-Note: If you have already taken Macroeconomics (Thomas Edison State College offering ECO-111-OL), you will notice that the first modules in this macroeconomics course (those that cover text chapters 1 through 9) are very close (but not identical) in content to the corresponding modules in the microeconomics course.
+Note: If you have already taken Macroeconomics (Thomas Edison State University offering ECO-111-OL), you will notice that the first modules in the macroeconomics course (those that cover Chapters 1 through 9 in the textbook) are very close (but not identical) in content to the corresponding modules in this microeconomics course.
 Therefore, you may wish to review these modules rather than working through them as thoroughly as you will later modules.
 (Activities and assessments may differ, but they will cover the same content.)
 Be sure, however, that you submit all necessary quizzes and activities for this course, even if you have taken another economics course previously.

 The primary objective of this course is to teach you to understand the interaction of households and firms in specific markets.
 You will study market efficiency, the tax system, the behavior of firms in the marketplace, and labor markets.